vetacode/newsletterSignUp/README.md

-## Little Lemon
+## Little Lemon Restaurant

-This is the code example for the newsletter subscription application.
+This is the peer-reviewed assignment for accomplishing ract native specialization course by Meta Facebook on Coursera.

+Developing a simple newsletter subscription application.

 ![](little_lemon.gif)